cheesyminecart/blog-astro-v3/src/content/blog/webdev-nightmare.md

   - life
   - coding
 ogImage: ""
-description: Is Web Development really accessible from the get-go?
+description: Is web development really accessible from the get-go?
 ---

 Short answer, no.